fengyuanchen/cropperjs/README.md

     - `width`: the destination width of the output canvas
     - `height`: the destination height of the output canvas
     - `fillColor`: a color to fill any alpha values in the output canvas
+    - `beforeDrawImage(canvas)`: a function for transform the canvas before draw the cropped image onto it.
   - Note: The aspect ratio of the output canvas will be fitted to aspect ratio of the crop box automatically.

 - (return  value):